 - Special membership to the the Addison County Chamber of Commerce.
 Benefits include connections to Addison County’s top business leaders, free attendance at all networking mixers and educational seminars, regular information about events and opportunities in the county and state-wide, opt-in access to legislative updates during the session, and access to member-to-member discounts and special offers

 - Highly visible recognition as a new leader in Addison County

-- Hands-on volunteer opportunities in the local community
+- Hands-on volunteer and community building opportunities

-Lunch & Learns: Whether you’re new to the area or you could drive from Bristol to Bridport blindfolded (don’t do that!), you should come to our Lunch & Learns.
-Every other month we travel to different organizations to hear about what’s going on in Addison County (the good and the not-so-good) and figure out what our role as young leaders is/should be.
+Lunch & Learn: Whether you’re new to the area or you could drive from Bristol to Bridport blindfolded (don’t do that!), you should come to our Lunch & Learns.
+Every month we travel to different organizations to hear about what’s going on in Addison County (the good and the not-so-good) and figure out what our role as young leaders is/should be.
 Short of creating a vision board, this is the most inspiring way to spend your lunch hour.